openHPI/xikolo-ios/CONTRIBUTING.md

 - Use Unix-style line endings (LF)

 ### R.swift
-We use [R.swift](https://github.com/mac-cain13/R.swift) to avoid static string in the codebase.
+We use [R.swift](https://github.com/mac-cain13/R.swift) to avoid static strings in the codebase.

 ### Using self
 One thing we can't enforce with R.swift is not to omit `self`.
 We prefer writing `self` explicitly because we believe this helps to distinguish between member attributes and local variabels.